Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Did You Know?

-The blue lupine only grows in Concord.
-The female Karner blue lays its eggs on or very near blue lupine plants.
-When the egg hatches, the Karner blue caterpillar eats the blue lupine leaves.
+lays its eggs on or very near blue lupine plants.
+When the eggs hatch, the Karner blue caterpillars eat the blue lupine leaves.

 It's All Connected